Sustainability Definitions

 In 2010, WSU Facilities Management enrolled the university in STARS (Sustainability Tracking Assessment & Rating System), a well-respected, widely used program that helps universities measure progress toward the goal of sustainability across three main functional areas: education and research, operations, and planning, administration, and engagement.
 STARS is an essential tool for helping WSU measure its progress toward meeting the American College and University Presidents Climate Commitment, and the subsequent WSU Climate Action Plan signed by then President Ann Millner and WSU Vice Presidents in October 2009, which includes sustainability-related goals.

 One of the education and research benchmarks requires establishing a definition of sustainability for our institution’s curricular offerings, and then identifying those course offerings that are sustainability-focused or sustainability inclusive.
-“Sustainability” is considered at Weber State in an inclusive, holistic sense, recognizing that environmental, social, and economic health are interdependent and interconnected in both simple and complex ways.
+“Sustainability” is considered at Weber State in a holistic sense, recognizing that environmental, social, and economic health are interdependent and interconnected in both simple and complex ways.
 Below is WSU’s general curriculum-focused definition of sustainability (approved by the Environmental Initiatives Committee (EIC) in 2010):

 At Weber State University the goal of sustainability education is for students to gain knowledge and understanding of the intricate linkages between human and natural systems.
 This includes a recognition that healthy human societies physically, socially, culturally, politically, and economically) are fundamentally dependent on healthy ecosystems and the sustainable use of natural resources, such that they are available indefinitely for future generations to meet their needs.
 Included in this goal is for students to learn how to achieve sustainability across these areas.